• Skip to primary navigation

 There are lots of ways to thank your favorite teacher without spending a lot of money, or any money at all!

-You can check out some of our teacher appreciation printables for some free ways to say thank you.
+You can check out some of our teacher appreciation printables and teacher appreciation coloring pages for some free ways to say thank you.

 From heartfelt lists of qualities you admire to creative cards or mementos from the classroom, expressing gratitude with no cost teacher appreciation ideas can be just as meaningful.